 People love having a little, green piece of the nature in their homes, but it shouldn’t come at the expense of the rest natural world.
 That’s why we’ve always committed to running Little Green as responsibly and sustainably as we can.

 All of our plants are potted in peat-free compost and in plastic-free terracotta pots.
-Little Green’s little HQ is run entirely on renewable energy and we even run our own recycling scheme for unused plant pots.
+Little Green’s little HQ is run entirely on renewable energy.
 We pretty proud of all that, but we can always do more and we won’t be slowing-down on sustainability any time soon!

 In the UK we consume more than 5 million tonnes of plastic and less than a quarter of that gets recycled.
 Waste plastic has a huge environmental impact as it either sits for hundreds of years in landfill, is incinerated, or pollutes land and waterways where it has a devastating impact on wildlife.